 Istanbul Old City Tour will make you discover the wonders of Sultanahmet, the historical peninsula of Istanbul where for thousands of years great empires have flourished.
-Riding our bikes in the ancient Constantinople, a UNESCO World Heritage Site, we will see mosques, palaces, churches, parks and traditional districts.
+Riding our bikes in the ancient Constantinople we will see mosques, palaces, churches, parks and traditional districts (historical areas of Istanbul is a part of World Heritage Site of UNESCO since 1985).
 Besides seeing the most iconic monuments we will gain an insight of Istanbul’s daily life, discovering some aspects of the city which tourists normally don’t get to see.

 During our bike tours, all places in the tour itinerary will only be seen from outside.
-If you plan to make an interior visits to the historical monuments and to get more detailed information we recommend you to book for our walking tours organised by our official travel agency, Tourever Travel .
-For further information you can contact via mail : firstname.lastname@example.org
+If you plan to make interior visits to the historical monuments and to get more detailed information, you can prefer Old City Combo Tour by bike (it takes about 8 hours).
+Furthermore, if you wish to make this tour by walk or by car, we recommend you to book city tours organised by our official travel agency, Tourever Travel.

 - Fener Orthodox Patriarchate & Church of St. George